force_full is not honored for distribution units

 Added a test case to support checks on distribution units and make the test_sync.py test more extensible for other units using a tuple definition of the location and extension of the unit.

 The rpm-kickstart is added to the fixtures for test.
 The fixture was derived from the Fedora 29 ISO and scaled down for test.

-#3 Updated by bherring over 1 year ago
+#3 Updated by bherring about 2 years ago

 Conversation with `beav` about the original problem¶